This is my third post in a series about blogging and playing PC games.

 Sure, I’ve tried to do some things differently, like the section with spoilers where I comment on specific things I’ve found through the game.
 I’ve even tried to change the blog format so many times since reviving the blog in 2015, experimenting with other ways to convey the information.
 But it was obviously never enough to gather the audience I was looking for – and for that reason, I have made a decision.

-As of this blog post, I will no longer write blog posts about the PC games I’m playing.
+As of this blog post, I will no longer write review posts about the PC games I’m playing.

 I will stick to my vow of not killing this blog.
-In fact, I may still write blog posts about various topics, maybe even PC games in general.
-But the blog posts about specific PC games have had their chance to garner attention, and they have clearly failed.
-And so, as of this moment, I will only collect my own personal notes and screenshots about the PC games I play.
+In fact, I may still write blog posts about various topics, maybe even my personal game notes.
+But the bigger blog posts about specific PC games have had their chance to garner attention, and they have clearly failed.
+Time to wind down.

 If you think I’m in the wrong and haven’t considered e.g. lurkers on RSS feed, I’d love to hear from you.
 Have you actually read my PC games impressions?
 Did you find them interesting?